mpereiraesaa/insta-project/README.md

 We are running everything with SSL using some self-signed certificates, your web browser will obviously give you a warning about it, just ignore it and continue, the reason for this is that we need to use HTTPS domains when working with Instagram Basic Display API redirection handler.

+## Default hashtag

+We save the hashtag in environment files in both subprojects, .env file for the server and a .env.development for the frontend project, right now default hashtag is #satori but this can be modified easily by just modifying it's value in the two environment files.

 ## Test IG account

 You can use the following account **test_nfts** with password **satori.art**